Osama29/HomeKit_Nodemcu/README.md

 # HomeKit_NodeMCU
-## An exploratory project to learn and study IoT projects using [this](https://github.com/Mixiaoxiao/Arduino-HomeKit-ESP8266) repository's code to allow native connection between the NodeMCU and Apple's HomeKit.
+### An exploratory project to learn and study IoT projects using [this](https://github.com/Mixiaoxiao/Arduino-HomeKit-ESP8266) repository's code to allow native connection between the NodeMCU and Apple's HomeKit.
+### Generate QR code for easy pairing of Apple HomeKit projects from [this](https://github.com/maximkulkin/esp-homekit) repository.

 </br>